 COVID-19 and reproductive health in Iowa

 The COVID-19 pandemic has led to significant interruptions in patients’ ability to access family planning—particularly for those who rely on publicly funded clinics.
-Guttmacher researchers found that 33% of U.S. women participating in a national study in April–May 2020 had faced delays or had been unable to get contraceptive or other care because of the pandemic.
-Initial RHIS data on the impact of the COVID-19 pandemic on individuals’ ability to access contraceptive methods and sexual and reproductive care in Iowa demonstrate the ongoing challenges of the pandemic at the state level.
+Guttmacher researchers found that at the beginning of the pandemic in spring 2020, 33% of U.S. women faced delays or had been unable to get contraceptive or other care because of the pandemic.
+This decreased to 19% in a second Guttmacher study conducted in summer 2021.
+RHIS data on the impact of the COVID-19 pandemic on individuals’ ability to access contraceptive methods and sexual and reproductive care in Iowa demonstrate the ongoing challenges of the pandemic at the state level—especially for people who have experienced financial instability as a result of COVID-19.